blewy/aprofs/docs/guide.md

 This part of the project documentation focuses on explaining how the code should be used.

-## Get you first aprofs bject up
+## Get you first aprofs object up

 The initial idea was to create a structure that contains all the information needed to use the **shapley values** alongside with you calibration data to get the results you need.

-so opne instaciats with all the proper inputs we just need to use the correct methos to get our results.
+Once instantiated with all the proper inputs we just need to use the correct methods to get our results.

 Its very important to get the shapley values calculated before using the Aprofs object.
 I've added some wrapper method called **calculate_shaps** where you bring your own model.